CarlosMazcu/AbstractArt/README.md

 - Each time you close the program, the generated image is automatically saved in the `assets` directory as a PNG file.
 - If the `assets` directory does not exist, it will be created during runtime.

 ---

+## FAQ
+### How can I modify the resolution of the generated images?
+Change the `width` and `height` variables in `main.cc`.

+### Can I add my own algorithms?
+Yes!
+Simply create a new class that implements the same interface as the provided algorithms.

+---

+## Roadmap
+- [ ] Add Voronoi diagrams as a generation algorithm.
+- [ ] Improve performance for high-resolution fractals.
+- [ ] Add a GUI for easier interaction.

+---